Date of birth

 Rovers announced the permanent signing of striker Adam Armstrong from Newcastle United in August 2018.

-The 21-year-old, who became an instant hit at Ewood Park during a successful loan spell last season, signed a four-year deal, which will keep him at the club until June 2022.
+The 23-year-old, who became an instant hit at Ewood Park during a successful loan spell in the second half of the 2017-18 campaign, signed a permanent four-year deal in the summer of 2018, which will keep him at the club until June 2022.

 A boyhood Newcastle fan, Armstrong joined his hometown team at the age of nine.
 He made his Premier League debut in 2014, aged just 17, and went on to make 21 appearances for the North East club.